 One Time Password (OTP)

-All MIDAS room booking systems support optional 2FA in the form of a 6-digit OTP sent to the user's email address upon each login attempt.
+All MIDAS room booking systems support optional Two-Factor Authentication in the form of a 6-digit OTP sent to the user's email address at each login attempt, helping to keep your booking data secure.

 Related Terms